the-invisible-man/the-invisible-man/README.md

-- 👋 Hi, I’m Carlos.
+- 👋 Hi, I’m Carlos, family calls me Nicolas.
 Born in Lima, Peru.
 A Belleville, NJ son.
 Living in Brooklyn.
 - 👀 I've come to understand why computers are "a bycicle for the mind".
 - 🌱 I've always appreciated how problem solving explans the world around me.
 - 💞️ I like playing music.
 My favorite band is Queen, and The Police; even in The Police's punk years too.